skoriche/Climate-REF4CMIP/docs/background/architecture.md

 For in-process execution, the metric can be called directly.
 ///

-The metric provider service will be responsible for performing metric calculations out-of-process and returning the results to the compute engine.
+The diagnostic provider service will be responsible for performing metric calculations out-of-process and returning the results to the compute engine.
 Most of the business logic for the calculation of a metric will use the existing benchmarking packages.

 ![Compute Engine](images/container_metric_service.png)
 /// caption
-Figure 5:  Diagnostic Service for remotely executing metrics
+Figure 5:  Diagnostic Service for remotely executing diagnostics
 ///

-The worker component is the entrypoint of the service and is responsible for routing the metric request to the appropriate function.
+The worker component is the entrypoint of the service and is responsible for routing the request to the appropriate function.
 The form of the worker component will depend on which execution pattern is used.
 Possible patterns include a long-lived worker which pulls jobs from a queue if Celery is selected or a simple wrapper in the case where each execution is a Slurm job on an HPC.